atomisthq/docs/docs/developer/commands.md

            .then(success)
 ```

-### Send a message that's more than text
+### Send a formatted message

-All of the messageClient methods (`respond`, `addressChannels`, `addressUsers`)
+All of the messageClient methods (`respond`, `addressChannels`,
-accept either a string or Slack message object.
+`addressUsers`) accept either a string or Slack message object.
+Learn
-Learn about formatting options on [Slack's message builder page](https://api.slack.com/docs/messages/builder?msg=%7B%22text%22%3A%22These%20are%20a%20few%20of%20my%20favorite%20things%3A%22%2C%22attachments%22%3A%5B%7B%22fallback%22%3A%22my%20favorite%20vegetable%20is%20carrots%22%2C%22title%22%3A%22Vegetable%22%2C%22color%22%3A%22%23ffa500%22%2C%22text%22%3A%22carrots%22%7D%2C%7B%22fallback%22%3A%22my%20favorite%20coffee%22%2C%22title%22%3A%22Coffee%20Drink%22%2C%22title_link%22%3A%22https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FCappuccino%22%2C%22color%22%3A%226f4e37%22%2C%22text%22%3A%22cappuccino%20%3Acoffee%3A%22%7D%5D%7D).
+about formatting options
+on [Slack's message builder page][slack-query].

+[slack-query]: https://api.slack.com/docs/messages/builder?msg=%7B%22text%22%3A%22These%20are%20a%20few%20of%20my%20favorite%20things%3A%22%2C%22attachments%22%3A%5B%7B%22fallback%22%3A%22my%20favorite%20vegetable%20is%20carrots%22%2C%22title%22%3A%22Vegetable%22%2C%22color%22%3A%22%23ffa500%22%2C%22text%22%3A%22carrots%22%7D%2C%7B%22fallback%22%3A%22my%20favorite%20coffee%22%2C%22title%22%3A%22Coffee%20Drink%22%2C%22title_link%22%3A%22https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FCappuccino%22%2C%22color%22%3A%226f4e37%22%2C%22text%22%3A%22cappuccino%20%3Acoffee%3A%22%7D%5D%7D (Slack API Message Builder)

-Find full information about all the options under [Slack Messages](slack.md), including how to add buttons.
+Find full information about all the options
+under [Slack Messages](slack.md), including how to add buttons.

 <!-- TODO: describe a command that queries the graph. -->

 ### Make a code change

-Atomist lets developers automate their work, and that includes changing code.
+Atomist lets developers automate their work, and that includes
- The `@atomist/automation-client` module that you can find in your automation client has tools for
+changing code.
+The `@atomist/automation-client` module that you can
+find in your automation client has tools for creating and editing
- creating and editing projects.
+projects.

 For instance, you might want to:

 #### Add a file to a repository

-[This example](https://github.com/atomist/automation-client-samples-ts/blob/master/src/commands/editor/AddContributing.ts) adds a CONTRIBUTING.md file to one repository, with organization-standard content.
+[This example][ex-add-file] adds a `CONTRIBUTING.md` file to one
+repository, with organization-standard content.

+[ex-add-file]: https://github.com/atomist/automation-client-samples-ts/blob/master/src/commands/editor/AddContributing.ts (Command - Add File)

 #### Change the content of a file in all repositories